westerndevs/western-devs-website/source/_posts/syncing-multiple-calendars.md

 mode: public
 ---

-Very reasons that I really need to investigate, I'm apparently a busy fellow.
+For reasons that I really need to investigate, I'm apparently a busy fellow.
 Such that I now maintain a rather ungainly number of calendars.
 Three to be exact.
 That's one personal calendar and one for each of two clients.

 It's a fairly simple process to _view_ all of these calendars in a single place.
 All the major calendar providers generously provide iCal links at the very least to let you combine everything in a single view and you can even turn individual calendars on and off.